Friday, April 29, 2011

 So, you might want to do that math and be sure you are not oblivious to how much caffeine you ingest.
 I think the Mayo clinic guidelines are too generous, personally, but then again, if your study participant spends most of their life jacked up on caffeine, then maybe that 200-300 mg is healthy for them.
 I would personally shoot for trying to stay below 100 mg, but then again, I am trying to avoid having caffeine significantly affect my mood, activity level, etc.

 As for the folks that want their green tea, do they develop a tolerance of caffeine all over again?
 Switch to supplements?
 Switch to decaf green tea?
 Or maybe just blow off the green tea altogether.
-With so many of these studies being coming from epidemiology (this group of people exhibit some healthy thing, and they also happen to drink more tea), maybe it's not worth chasing.
+With so many of these studies coming from epidemiology (this group of people exhibit some healthy thing, and they also happen to drink more tea), maybe it's not worth chasing.

 I am not sure, but thankfully, I am finally getting tired.
 So, time to post and try to sleep once again.